 What is a Technical Requirements Document?

 Think of a technical requirements document (or TRD) as the blueprint for what you are trying to build.
 It describes any technical aspects or issues that arise in product development within scientific, engineering, or technological fields.
 Because of the nature of these documents, though, not only must they be able to be read by experts, but laymen should understand them as well.
-This is because they also entail how workflow operates within the system that’s being implemented.
+This is because they detail how workflow should operate within the system that’s being implemented.

 What Is The Value Of A Technical Requirements Document?

 Documentation is the foundation of any good business.
 A technical requirements document is the glue that keeps everything together when working on a project.
-It is the point in any project where your goals and the entire vision are set in place allowing you and your team members to stay on the same page.
-It should cover almost everything, from determining budgets and understanding risk-management problems and solutions.
-Also, it explores communication options between teams throughout the project’s development.
+It is the point in any project where the project goals and the entire vision are set in place allowing you and your team members to stay on the same page.
+A technical requirements document can cover many things, from determining budgets to understanding risk-management problems and solutions.
+It also explores communication options between teams throughout the project’s development.

-The technical requirements document is in many ways the central nervous system of any developing project, as without one, what would there be to help keep everything accounted for?
-Companies depend on technical requirement documents to keep, everything running smoothly.
-This means that it becomes very crucial with your job, as the technical writer, this gets done right.
+The technical requirements document is in many ways the central nervous system of any developing project, as without one, there would be nothing to help keep everything accounted for.
+Companies depend on technical requirement documents to keep everything running smoothly.
+It is crucial that this gets done properly, so working alongside a technical writer can be hugely beneficial.

-That being said, here are some tips that any good technical writer should have in their back pocket to consider when writing a technical requirements document.
+Listed below are some tips that any good technical writer should have in their back pocket to consider when writing technical requirements documentation.

 As stated before, not everyone who is reading this will be an engineer, so it is important to simplify your document, as well as not overwhelm your reader with information.
-We recommend using bullet points or an enumerated list while explaining step-by-step instructions (not unlike this part of the article)!
+We recommend using bullet points or an enumerated list while explaining step-by-step instructions, not unlike this part of the article.
 We also recommend adding pictures or diagrams wherever possible to alleviate explaining difficult processes.
-Also, remember to use simpler words and phrasing that is not too technical.
-This keeps a common understanding between all parties reading the document.
+Also, remember to use simple words and phrasing that are not too technical.
+This helps facilitate a common understanding between all parties reading the document.

 It seems a bit obvious, but it must be said.
-Just as it needs to be able to be read by anyone, a technical requirements document needs to detail every available function of the system.
+Just as these documents need to be able to be read by anyone, a technical requirements document needs to detail every available function of the system.
 In the document, there should always be a section devoted to functionality explaining exactly what testers and designers need to do to make sure the product runs smoothly.
-Otherwise, you will really need the next part.

 3. Recognize Product Risks

-Always keep in mind that something might go wrong with the product, so add a section about the possible restraints of said product.
-This details any standards that must be followed when installing the product, its expected life cycle, and comparable products still on the market.
+Always keep in mind that something might go wrong with the product, even if you have provided all of the proper information.
+It can be helpful to add a section about the possible restraints or difficulties with said product.
+This details any standards that must be followed when installing the product and its expected life cycle.
 Depending on the product, it is also important to add information on errors that could occur during its lifecycle, as well as expected error codes and their meaning if applicable.

 How To Write A Technical Requirements Document

-Remember that as the technical writer, you are responsible for accounting for everything, so keeping a checklist is always a great tactic for consolidating all of the necessary information.
-As you start the actual process of writing out the requirements document, it is also smart to remember other outside aspects of the product or project like, shareholders, competing companies, and resources that are required for the project’s completion.
+Technical writers are responsible for accounting for everything, so keeping a checklist is always a great tactic for consolidating all of the necessary information.
+As they start the actual process of writing out the requirements document, it is smart to remember other outside aspects of the product or project, such as shareholders, competing companies, and resources that are required for the project’s completion.

 1. Collect Your Information

-One of the most important parts of your job is that all information runs through you.
-That means it will become tough to weed out what is actually important.
-Data is delivered to you from all places.
-Make sure to talk to everyone from designers to stakeholders to clear out all of the redundancies and make the document as concise and precise as possible.
+One of the most important parts of a technical writer’s job is that all information runs through them.
+Sometimes, this means it will become tough to weed out what is important.
+Data is delivered to technical writers from all places, so they make sure to talk to everyone from designers to stakeholders to clear out any redundancies and make the document as concise and precise as possible.

 2. Understand the Product’s Use

-It is essential that you recognize how the product is being used in the context of the users’ wants and needs.
-It is not enough to merely say what it does, you must sell the product as well.
-Look at collected data from customers’ usage of the product.
-It often helps to construct an overview of not only what they are using it for, but how you might change the product in the future to meet the needs of the customer.
-This helps to keep fostering growth.
-Documents that specifically address this are often referred to as Product Requirements Documents.
+It is essential that technical writers recognize how a product is being used in the context of users’ wants and needs.
+It is not enough to merely say what the product does, one must sell the product as well.
+Look at collected data from customers’ usage of the product; it often helps to construct an overview of not only what consumers are using the product for, but also how the company might change the product in the future to better meet the needs of the customer.
+Documents that specifically address this are often referred to as product requirements documentation.

 3. Tie it All Together

 Technical requirements documents are made for the user’s benefit.
-Always remember to cater your writing to them.
-The best way to do that is to show in the document real-world problems the user encounters and how the product solves them.
-This guarantees a job well done.
+Always remember to cater the writing to them.
+The best way to do that is to show problems the user encounters and how the product solves them in the document.
+This guarantees a job well done and can promote customer satisfaction.

 It also helps to define which parameters of the job each team is responsible for.
-Again, we recommend bulleted or enumerated lists to keep an even flow of information.
-You may write these directions in prose as well.
-Along with this, you might create a prototype that shows the finished product.
+It is recommended to use bulleted or enumerated lists to keep an even flow of information.
+Along with this, one might create a prototype that shows the finished product.
 That way the user sees the product in action with their own eyes.

 While writing any technical requirements document, it is important to think about the systems put into the product that help detail the quality of service and requirements of the user.
-This could be anything from the lifespan of the product to how to run it most efficiently.
+This could be anything from the product’s lifespan to how to run it most efficiently.
 This depends on the number of team members available at any given time.

 The important thing to think about is giving as much relevant information as possible about every possible factor.
-The more the user understands about the product, the more likely they will be satisfied.
-Then, everyone’s happy!
+The more the user understands about the product, the more likely they will be satisfied .

 What Are Some Of The Requirements of a Technical Requirements Document?

 Not every technical requirements document will detail the same thing.
-While everything above should be considered when writing your document, it is still very general.
-TRDs span multiple industries, from manufacturing to software engineering, so it is important to understand that some technical requirements will be more useful than others depending on the job.
+While everything above should be considered when writing the document, these tips are still very general.
+TRDs span multiple industries, from manufacturing to software engineering, so it is important to understand that some technical requirements will be more useful than others, depending on the specific job.

 1. User Accessibility

 This is fairly straightforward.
-This will generally be in all of your TDRs, as users will need to know how to use your product, especially in the face of certain unseen obstacles.
-Things like audio subtitles are an example of added accessibility if a video is part of the technical requirements document.
+User accessibility should be a consideration in most, if not all, of TDRs, as users will need to know how to use your product, especially in the face of certain unseen obstacles.
+Things like audio subtitles are an example of added accessibility if a video is embedded in the technical requirements document.

-For those who find themselves working in software, you will have to write on things like encryption and security.
-Users will need to know how to secure user credentials within the system, and at different levels of security clearance.
+For those who find themselves working in software, a technical requirements document will likely include notes on encryption and security.
+Users will need to know how to secure user credentials within the system, and how to protect their information and data while using your software.

 3. Errors

-This is written differently depending on the industry.
-For software, these requirements would be for detecting a human error in the product’s code and implementing systems to not crash the entire product.
-Similarly, if it is a physical product, the requirements might deal with troubleshooting or some additional information on the product’s parts.
+Information on potential errors is written differently depending on the industry.
+For software, these requirements would be for detecting a human error in a product’s code and implementing systems to not crash the entire product.
+If the documentation is for a physical product, the requirements might deal with troubleshooting or some additional information on the product’s parts which could occasionally be faulty.

 4. Maintenance

-Not every product will last forever, but you can always try and fix it!
+Not every product will last forever, but parties can always try to fix it.
 Your technical requirements document often benefits from some section about proper machine maintenance, as well as addressing problems that might arise further down the line in the product’s lifecycle.
-For software, this is a bit more time focused as you have many systems that rely on the product functioning smoothly.

 5. Industry Standards

-It’s bad for the user’s business if the product can’t live up to the industry standards it is made for.
-This section of a technical requirements document is for informing users how to implement the product so it can safely and effectively follow security and architectural requirements.
+It’s bad for the company’s business if a product can’t live up to the industry standards it is made for.
+This section of a technical requirements document is for informing users how to implement the product so it can safely and effectively follow security and operation requirements.

 Summary

 The importance of a good technical requirements document is simple.
-They describe any technical aspects or issues that might arise in product development.
-As a technical writer, you must consider everything and anything that goes into the creation and implementation of the product, which means a heavy dose of both research and writing ability.
+TRDs describe any technical aspects or issues that might arise in product development.
+Technical writers must consider everything and anything that goes into the creation and implementation of the product, which means a heavy dose of both research and writing ability.
 Also, remember to always keep in touch with teams who worked on the product.
-That way, you can consolidate every piece of information you will possibly need.
+That way, you can consolidate every piece of information you will possibly need to help in developing these documents.

 EDC Technical Requirements Document Services